marcus-nordstrom/optimal-solutions-to-accuracy-and-dice/Experiments_L/readme.txt

 ------------------------------------------------------------------------
 1. Path:
-Make sure to set your path to Experiments_L
+Before executing any code, make sure to set the file path to "Experiments_L".
+This folder will contain the code together with the data when downloaded and processed.
 ------------------------------------------------------------------------
 2. Data:
 To get the data set, follow this link: